Marcus Silcock

 Three from Silesian Soul

 Finally finding my feet again after a long year teaching high school.
 Working on a book of micro fictions (tentatively called Hermit Kingdom).
-Here are three from the “Silesian Soul” section.
-Sailors, moon rabbits, a bardo pond.
-Read more
+Here are three from the “Silesian Soul”… Read more.

 -